assemblee-virtuelle/semapps/website/docs/middleware/index.md

 Every building block of SemApps is a Moleculer [service](https://moleculer.services/docs/0.14/services.html), this way you can compose the backend that you need, only including the standards that you need.
-Services are grouped by packages, which are usually named after a web semantic standard.
+Services are grouped by packages, which are usually named after a semantic web standard.
 Each package thus includes one or more services.

-The microservice architecture also make it easy to add new services depending on your specific needs.
+The microservice architecture also makes it easy to add new services depending on your specific needs.
 Your services can call [actions](https://moleculer.services/docs/0.14/actions.html) of SemApps services, or listen to [events](https://moleculer.services/docs/0.14/events.html) sent by them.